alanwsmith/bitty/content/_release-notes/roadmap.md

 extra data coming down in the error object like status codes for HTML errors.

+- TODO: Added a `getEl` that gets a single
+HTML element instead of a document fragment like `getHTML` does

 - TODO: Added ingestion of fucntions from the module js files into `this.api.fn`.
 If there are naming collisions the order